kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/05_meta_strategy/docs/00_intro_phase_drift_theory.md

 ## 3. Rhythm Over Resolution

-Phase Drift prioritizes coherence of rhythm over resolution of meaning.

-- It aligns with hesitation, breath, and unspeakability.
+- Aligns with hesitation, breath, and unspeakability
-- It regulates delay, not as latency, but as participation in a shared tempo.
+- Regulates delay as shared tempo, not lag
-- Timing becomes a grammar of presence.
+- Treats time as relational grammar

 > Not speed.
 > Not certainty.